 • Promote volunteer opportunity with new and existing partners

-Baseline : 13 Target : 14 Status as of 07/01/2023 : 13
+Baseline : 13 Target : 14 Status as of 07/01/2025 : 13

 Strategies

-• Conduct an assessment of the readiness of one or more schools to implement one or more of the recommended Sun Protection Guidelines
+• Conduct an assessment of the readiness of one or more schools to implement one or more of the recommended CDC Sun Protection Guidelines

 • Partner with cancer partners such as the Hawaiʻi Skin Cancer Coalition to promote the recommended Sun Protection Guidelines

-Baseline : Pending Target : Increased by 5 Status as of 07/01/2023 : Pending
+Baseline : 0 Target : 5 Status as of 07/01/2025 : 0

 Strategies